 |84-89||Unlucky (2)||90-94||Unpleasant Habits (*)||95-00||Weirdness Magnet|

 Perhaps the greatest advantage a normal human adventurer has over their powered counterparts is their extensive roster of Talents.
 The whole idea of a skilled normal is that he or she is, well, highly skilled.
-In order to determine the number of skills such a character has, make a roll on table 44 for a random number of skills, and then add six (6) to the value generated.
+To determine the number of skills such a character has, make a roll on table 44 for a random number of skills, and then add six (6) to the value generated.

 To generate random talents (should the player so choose), roll on table 45 to determine a talent category, and then on tables 46 through 53 to determine specific talents.
 Talents with a number listed in parenthesis after them count as that many talents (Military costs two talent 'slots', for instance), while any with an asterisk in parenthesis have a special cost; see their individual descriptions for more.

 Most talents may be taken at higher levels; a level 2 talent occupies two talent 'slots', while a level 3 talent occupies four.
 Of course, it behooves the player to choose each talent they desire, as these will be the primary thing that gets them through a fight - whether with powered or unpowered opponents.
 Aside from any gear they carry, mind you.

 |51-67||Five talents||68-83||Six talents||84-00||Seven talents|

 |19-25||Martial Arts type A||26-31||Martial Arts type B||32-37||Martial Arts type C|